 Further battery life improvements

 Nougat already introduced Doze-on-the-go, a handy way of keeping your apps from sapping valuable battery life when your phone was hibernating.
-But Android O takes this a step further with some additional improvements, including smarter handling of location updates and other background services.
+But Android Oreo takes this a step further with some additional improvements, including smarter handling of location updates and other background services.

 For instance, the Wise Limits feature prevents apps from running in the background when it's no longer necessary.
 Developers also have improved tools to see the exact power drain of their apps, to make them as efficient as possible.